santureddy/AWS-SAA-C02-Course/README.md

 The object will not allow access because your user does not have access.
 - When using the URL the permission that you have access to, match the identity that generated it at the moment the item is being accessed.
-- If you get an access deny it means the ID never had access, or lost it.
+- If you get an access deny it means the Identity never had access, or lost it.
-- Don't generate presigned URLs with an IAM role.
+- **Don't generate presigned URLs with an IAM role**.
   - The role will likely expire before the URL does.
+  - CLI command to generate presigned url is
+    - **aws s3 presign <<s3-URI>> --expires-in <<seconds>>**

 ### S3 Select and Glacier Select

 This provides a ways to retrieve parts of objects and not the entire object.

 If you retrieve a 5TB object, it takes time and consumes 5TB of data.
-Filtering at the client side doesn't reduce this cost.
+Filtering on data at the client side doesn't reduce this cost.

 S3 and Glacier select lets you use SQL-like statements to select part of the object which is returned in a filtered way.
 The filtering happens at the S3 service itself saving time and data.

+### S3 Events

+- Notifications generated when events occur in a bucket.
+- .. can be delivered to SNS, SQS and Lambda Functions.
+- Events can be generated when :-
+  - Object created ( Put, post, copy, CompleteMultiPartUpload)
+  - Object delete (*, Delete, DeleteMarkerCreated )
+  - Object Restore (Post(initiated), Completed )
+  - Replication (OperationMissedThreshhold, OperationReplicatedAfterThreshhold, OperationNotTracked, OperationFailedReplication )
+- EventBridge is an alternative which supports more type of events and more services.

+### S3 Access logs

+- To understand who/what is accessing a source bucket/objects , we create a target bucket where this log information is stored into.
+- Can be enabled using  **Console UI/ PUT Bucket Logging** operations using CLI/API.
+- Logging is managed by system named **S3 Log Delivery Group** which reads logging configuration set on source bucket.
+To enable this we need a bucket ACL to allow S3 Log delivery group to write access target bucket.
+- Under best efforts, access logs of source buckets are logged in target bucket within a few hours.
+- Logs are delivered as **Log files**, each log file consists of **Log Records with new line delimited**.
+Each record consists of attributes which are space-delimited such as time and date requsted, requestor, error codes etc.
+- Single target bucket can be used for logging multiple source buckets using prefixes in target bucket.
+- Security patterns and audits are few use cases.

 ---